 Norway Events 2019 with Tina Rasmussen

-Two events with Tina Rasmussen will be held in Norway in 2019 – A free of charge dharma talk on Friday 2nd August at 6pm, and a daylong meditation retreat Saturday 3rd August from 9:30am-4:30pm.
+Two events with Tina Rasmussen will be held in Stavanger in 2019 – A free of charge dharma talk on Friday 2nd August at 6pm, and a daylong meditation retreat Saturday 3rd August from 9:30am-4:30pm.
 Read more about them below.

 An evening dharma talk about Concentration and Serenity Meditation in Theravada Buddhism – Free of charge!